Mitigating Label Noise using Prompt-Based Hyperbolic Meta-Learning in Open-Set Domain Generalization: Experiments

 \section{Experiments}

-In this section, we first illustrate the implementation details of our approach in Section~\ref{sec:impl}, then we deliver the analysis of the constructed benchmarks and our proposed method in Section~\ref{sec:benchmarks}, followed by the analysis of ablation studies (in Section~\ref{sec:abl}), analysis of the t-SNE visualizations (in Section~\ref{sec:tsne}), and analysis of the confidence score towards seen and unseen categories in the test domain (in Section~\ref{sec:conf}).
+In this section, we first illustrate the implementation details of our approach in Section~\ref{sec:impl} and evaluation metrics in Section~\ref{sec:metrics}.
+Then we deliver the analysis on the constructed benchmarks and our proposed method in Section~\ref{sec:benchmarks}.
+Next, we conduct analysis towards the effect brought by different pretraining strategies in Section~\ref{sec:pretraining} and the analysis on the label-clean/noisy set partition in Section~\ref{sec:clean_noisy}, followed by the analysis on the effect brought by different textual encoder for asymmetric label noise generation, ablation studies of different modules (in Section~\ref{sec:abl}), analysis on the t-SNE visualizations (in Section~\ref{sec:tsne}), and analysis on the confidence score towards seen and unseen categories in the test domain (in Section~\ref{sec:conf}).
 The ablation of NCA-Prompt, HYB-Meta, and hyperparameter $N_{epoch}$ are analyzed in Section~\ref{sec:nca}, Section~\ref{sec:hyb}, and Section~\ref{sec:hyper}.